gentoo/dlang/README.md

 You may experiment with `-ffunction-sections`, `-fdata-sections` and the corresponding linker flag `--gc-sections`, but this caused broken exception handling in the past.

+When you install libraries, no compilers will be selected to work with.
+Please run `emerge -pv <lib>` to list available compiler use flags for a library and use `/etc/portage/package.use` to activate them.
+A note about compilation times:
+Most build tools compile one module at a time, which causes a considerable overhead in compile times compared to passing multiple modules to the compiler at once.
+The use of several compilers in several versions and multilib installs all multiply the compile times.
+GtkD with no optional features compiled for *one* version of DMD, GDC and LDC took me 1 hour 10 minutes on a dual core 2 Ghz notebook.

 ### Executables paths
 * DMD: `/opt/dmd-<version>/bin/dmd`